-- Identify the corresponding criteria in Section 3 of the Self-Study as it relates to the School's living out of the Goals and Criteria. - Relate each commendation and recommendation to a Goal(s). - Number the pages of the Self-Study Document. - Be sure to include a description of the groups tasked to oversee ongoing goals based reflection and activities (see Goal 7, Criteria B).
+- Identify the corresponding criteria in Section 3 of the Self-Study, the evaluation of the school in relation to each of the Goals and Criteria. - Relate each commendation and recommendation to a Goal(s). - Number the pages of the Self-Study Document. - Be sure to include a description of the committee in place to oversee ongoing goals-based reflection and activities (see Goal 7, Criteria B).